Reasoning Efficiently Through Adaptive Chain-of-Thought Compression: A Self-Optimizing Framework: Discussion

 \subsubsection{Internal Validity}

-Internal validity concerns whether the observed improvements of \name truly arise from our proposed framework rather than confounding factors.
-One potential threat is the reliance on a single model family, namely the \texttt{DeepSeek-R1-Distill-Qwen-7B}.
-Although we carefully fine-tuned and evaluated under consistent settings to reduce bias, the conclusions may partially reflect properties of this architecture rather than general effectiveness.
-To mitigate this risk, we performed ablation studies (varying BoN sampling and adaptive filtering thresholds) to confirm that the observed gains stem from the specific design choices of \name rather than incidental artifacts.
-Future work will extend the evaluation to other model families, including implicit CoT models that do not explicitly output reasoning traces.
-Moreover, testing on closed-source models with advanced reasoning capabilities (e.g., OpenAI O1, Gemini, Claude’s Thinking series) will help validate whether the improvements are architecture-independent.
+Internal validity concerns whether the observed improvements of \name truly arise from the proposed framework rather than confounding factors.
+One potential threat is the reliance on a single model family, namely \texttt{DeepSeek-R1-Distill-Qwen-7B}.
+Although all methods are fine-tuned and evaluated under consistent settings, some effects may reflect properties of this architecture.
+To mitigate this risk, we conduct ablation studies by varying BoN sampling and adaptive filtering thresholds, confirming that the gains are attributable to the core design of \name rather than incidental artifacts.

+Another potential concern is filtering bias.
+Our filter may exclude some difficult instances that naturally require longer CoTs.
+This is partially intended: \name does not aim to create reasoning ability from scratch, but to encourage an already reasoning-capable model to produce concise, non-redundant reasoning.
+Since extremely long CoTs are often dominated by overthinking or looping, filtering these traces helps the model learn efficient reasoning patterns.
+To avoid removing problems entirely, filtering is applied to CoT traces rather than problem instances via BoN sampling.
+More importantly, our method does not incur a pass@1 loss after filtering, suggesting that this filtering strategy helps the model learn to generate reasoning that is both concise and effective.